 It is best practice to pay your business taxes on time to prevent any penalties or legal action from the IRS.
 If you do not have money to pay the entire amount, paying at least a part of the deposit could reduce the amount of penalties owed.
 Here are some resources to get started.

-There are obvious benefits to hiring a professional tax attorney.
-They can explain to you the options you have in greater detail, such as installment plans and extensions.
+There are benefits to hiring a professional tax attorney.
+They can explain to you the options you have in greater detail, like installment plans and extensions.
 Talk to our professionals at Milikowsky Tax Law about how to manage your unpaid business taxes.